sugarcrmlabs/BulkImport/README.md

     ),
 ```

 2. Alternatively, you could create a support ticket with SugarCRM to allow for uploading the documents to an FTP site.
 Note the files will still need to be in one folder with all the files stored in their Document GUID format.
-Additionally, this method should not be used for ongoing integrations but only or initial migrations for new instances.
+Additionally, this method should not be used for ongoing integrations but only for initial migrations for new instances.

 For Documents that are stored outside of the CRM please pass the parameter 'doc_url' with the url of the Document record and include the parameter 'doc_type' to be some value other than 'Sugar'.